MareoRaft/prove-math/text-files/ideas.md

 61. create vertical centering for key and value-block if possible.
 62. after next push to server, check all cookie and oauth things to make sure they work right.
 63. update check-types to 5.  change !nonEmptyString() to emptyString()
+64. When pulling up the node-template, give it FOCUS so that arrow-up and arrow-down scroll it.
+65. instead of synonyms, what if name was expandable to show all possible names, w/ same upvote/downvote stuff, and the winner is shown as the name?
+66. (and then, make sure the new one is a correct collapse style too (mode)) --> so there is a glitch with CHOSEN because there are more than one of them.
+Perhaps we need to give them separate IDS.
+There is also a glitch with one_time_only only working for the FIRST append blind that is clicked.
+I think THAT glitch may be related to the CHOSEN glitch, so resolve the CHOSEN glitch first, and see if the other one gets resolved on its own. consider switching to Taggle --> http://sean.is/poppin/tags